mit-rss/visual_servoing/README.md

 # for ZED2:
 ros2 launch zed_wrapper zed_camera.launch.py camera_model:=zed2
 ```
-5. It might take up to 15 minutes for the camera to download the files it needs and optimize.
+6. It might take up to 15 minutes for the camera to download the files it needs and optimize.
 This only happens once.
-6. Run `unset DISPLAY`.
-Additionally, add the line `unset DISPLAY` to your `~/.bashrc` file (i.e. using `nano ~/.bashrc`), to prevent having to run this command every time you open a new terminal and want to use the ZED.
-This command unsets the `DISPLAY` environment variable, which is necessary for running the ZED in a "headless" environment (i.e. via SSH without display port forwrding).
 7. After that, the camera should turn on!

 ## Launching the ZED Camera AFTER first Initialization